NOVALERDEV/journalsat/README.md

 # journalsat
-created new channels for enigma2
+Created new channels for enigma2

 <details>
   <summary>Required:</summary>